PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``TIME_WINDOW_SECTION``
       Array of :math:`[e, l]` time window data, for each location.

+   ``VEHICLES_ALLOWED_CLIENTS_SECTION``
+      Nested list specifying the client location indices that each vehicle is allowed to serve, with one sub-list for each vehicle.
+      Vehicles are allowed to visit all clients if this section is not provided.
+      This section is commonly used in site-dependent instances.

    ``VEHICLES_DEPOT_SECTION``
       Depot assignments for each vehicle, typically used in multi-depot instances.
       Vehicles are assigned to the first depot if this section is not provided.

+   ``VEHICLES_MAX_DURATION_SECTION``
+      Maximum route duration for each vehicle.
+      Route durations are assumed to be unconstrained if this section is not specified.
+      When :term:`VEHICLES_MAX_DURATION` and :term:`VEHICLES_MAX_DURATION_SECTION` are both provided, the data from :term:`VEHICLES_MAX_DURATION_SECTION` is used.